sam-rice/reading-room-api/README.md

 { "Authorization": "Bearer <Auth Token>" }
 ```

-Also note that the project is configured to seed all database tables with data for demo purposes.
-Stopping and starting the server will drop, create, and re-seed the tables.

-To quickly get started, login as a demo user, or register a new user.
+To get started, log in as an existing demo user or register a new user.

 Demo User:
 ```